dhutapratama/docs/vite.md

 <a name="vue"></a>
 ### Vue

-There are a few additional options you will need to include in the `vite.config.js` configuration file when using the Vue plugin with the Laravel plugin:
+There are a few additional options you will need to include in the `vite.config.js` configuration file when using the Vue plugin with the Lets plugin:

 ```js
 import { defineConfig } from 'vite';